 Climate policy and GHG emissions reduction targets:

-- Reduce emissions within areas of devolved competence by 3% each year from 2011.
+- Reduce emissions within devolved areas by 3% each year

 - Reduce all Welsh emissions by 40% from 1990 levels by 2020.

-- Build resilience and respond to the consequences of climate change.
+- Build resilience and adapt to the consequences of climate change.